 In October, the Supreme Court heard two cases on the use of affirmative action in college admissions, otherwise known as race-conscious admissions.
 The Court is expected to issue their decision in June, with many experts predicting that the outcome will severely limit, if not eliminate, the use of race-based affirmative action in college admissions.
-While some states have banned affirmative action for years, the majority of colleges across the country will face a dramatically different admissions landscape this fall.
+While some states have banned affirmative action for years, most colleges across the country will likely face a different admissions landscape this fall.

 On May 23, the Brown Center on Education Policy at Brookings hosted a virtual event with leading education experts to explore the history of affirmative action in higher education, how affirmative action fits in a broader system of admissions criteria, and the impact of the Supreme Court’s decisions on college enrollment.

 Katharine Meyer, a fellow at the Brown Center, moderated the discussion and set the stage by highlighting the precedent-setting opinion in the 2003 case Grutter v.
 Bollinger that allowed schools to consider “race in admissions decisions to further a compelling interest in obtaining the educational benefits that flow from a diverse student body.”
 Former Justice Sandra Day O’Connor noted that the court expected “racial preferences will no longer be necessary” within 25 years of their decision.
 However, defendants in the two recent cases (Students for Fair Admissions, Inc. v.
 University of North Carolina and Students for Fair Admissions Inc. v.
 President & Fellows of Harvard College) argued that the nation had not yet reached a point where the level of diversity desired (by institutions and by society) on campus will occur absent the direct consideration of race in admissions decisions.

 Meyer began the conversation by prompting the panelists to outline what it means for a college to engage in affirmative action in their admissions review processes.